-- Mortimers Cross development principles This settlement comprises an area of mixed uses with a limited number of dwellings, a public house, builders' merchant, sawmill, working farm, a park homes site and Mortimers Cross Mill which is an English Heritage property.
+- should be informed by a heritage impact assessment which should determine the significance of heritage assets in this location and the form of development. - 8.26 The estate also proposes to convert a barn at the southern end of the village to a dwelling.
+This would be possible through Herefordshire Local Plan Core Strategy policy RA5 and not a matter for this NDP although it may count towards the required level of proportional housing growth.
+A curtilage will need to be defined for this property and this should respect the character of the village. - 8.27 Mortimers Cross development principles This settlement comprises an area of mixed uses with a limited number of dwellings, a public house, builders' merchant, sawmill, working farm, a park homes site and Mortimers Cross Mill which is an English Heritage property.
 It sits at a staggered ross-roads formed by the A4110 and B4362.
 There are two Listed Buildings within or close to the settlement.
 Mortimer's Cross Mill sits within Yarpole Group Parish.
 Parts of the settlement's area falls within Flood Risk Zones 2 and 3 on the Environment Agency's Flood Maps for Planning and this limits the potential for development significantly.
 In addition, the A4110 is a particularly fast road through the settlement despite it falling within a 40-mph speed limit.
 There is a public footpath along the west side of the A4110 for a short length although it does not extend fully along the developed frontage.
 A short section sits on the east side approaching the telephone box on the north-eastern corner of the cross-roads.
 The public house, sawmill and builder's merchants provide local job opportunities.
 The future intentions of these operations are unknown.
-Small Acre Park comprises a number of park homes. - 8.23 Those settlement does not have any particular architectural form or character and its essential development requirements are: - To address ensure development does not flood or cause flooding to other property. - To ensure there is no pollution of the River Lugg. - To ensure development does restrict the current businesses that operate within or adjacent to the settlement. - To create an attractive residential environment. - 8.24 Yatton development principles Although a very small settlement, Yatton has seen a disproportionate amount of development in recent years.
+Small Acre Park comprises a number of park homes. - 8.28 Those settlement does not have any particular architectural form or character and its essential development requirements are: - To address ensure development does not flood or cause flooding to other property. - To ensure there is no pollution of the River Lugg. - To ensure development does restrict the current businesses that operate within or adjacent to the settlement. - To create an attractive residential environment. - 8.29 Yatton development principles Although a very small settlement, Yatton has seen a disproportionate amount of development in recent years.
 It comprises a small group of properties based upon two farm complexes, one of which has recently seen its buildings converted to dwellings and this together with adjacent dwellings comprise what might be described as its main built-up area.
 The settlement sits away from and to the east of the A4110.
 Most of its other buildings are 20th century properties.
-There are no facilities within the settlement. - 8.25 Although there is currently no suggestion that further sites are likely to come forward within the settlement, this may not remain the case over the plan-period, and some extensions or alterations to dwellings may be proposed.
+There are no facilities within the settlement. - 8.30 Although there is currently no suggestion that further sites are likely to come forward within the settlement, this may not remain the case over the plan-period, and some extensions or alterations to dwellings may be proposed.
 There are limited landscape features and many important buildings respecting the vernacular.
 There are also some modern dwellings.
 Scale of development is important and suburban designs and features should be avoided.
 Development should not adversely affect valued vistas particularly of Croft Ambrey and Yatton Common.